 - Add the chicken, sugar and shrimp paste and continue to stir-fry for 4 -5 until chicken is cooked through.

-- Add the tamarind, thai basil, chillies, a dash of white pepper and a ;little salt to taste.
+- Add the tamarind, Thai basil, chillies, a dash of white pepper and a little salt to taste.

 - Remove from the heat squeeze one half of the lime over and serve with rice.